 The Princeton Doctoral Fellowship is awarded for up to five years (ten semesters) of study in the PhD program.
-It provides an annual stipend of \$16,000 and is offered to aid the student in pursuing his or her education, without expectation of service in return.
+Beginning with the entering class of 2017-2018, it provides an annual stipend of \$20,000 and is offered to aid students in pursuing their doctoral education with the requirement that they serve as a Teaching Assistant for one Master's-Level Course per year in years 2 through 5 of their program (with no additional remuneration).
+Doctoral students may serve as a Teaching Assistant over and above the one course per year for additional financial remuneration.